 In this paper we use two simulations of the IllustrisTNG project: TNG100 and TNG300, characterized by a factor of 8 (2) difference in mass (spatial) resolution (see Table \ref{tab:tng} and www.tng-project.org).
 We measure the SFRs of simulated galaxies by averaging the stellar mass production rate over different time scales.
 In this section, we discuss how our results are affected by different numerical resolutions and for different SFR estimates.

-Firstly, Fig.~\ref{fig:SFR-MSTAR_timescales} shows explicitly the SFR-$\MS$ plane for TNG100 (right) and TNG300 (left) for increasingly longer SFR averaging timescales (from top to bottom).
+Firstly, Fig.~\ref{fig:SFR-MSTAR_timescales} shows explicitly the SFR-$\MS$ plane for TNG100 (left) and TNG300 (right) for increasingly longer SFR averaging timescales (from top to bottom).
+The galaxy SFRs in all panels are measured within 2$\times R_{\rm star,h}$.
 As a reminder, TNG100 has the same initial conditions, cosmological box volume ($\sim 100$ Mpc on-a-side) and similar resolution of the original Illustris run, with a baryonic target mass of $m_{\rm baryon} \sim 1.4 \times 10^6 \, \Ms$ and $\sim 1.26 \times 10^6 \, \Ms$, respectively.
 On the other hand, the volume of TNG300 is $\sim 300$ Mpc on-a-side, with the baryonic target mass of $1.1 \times 10^7 \, \Ms$.
 The mass of each gas cells is kept within a factor of 2 of the target mass \citep{2018Pillepich_A} and so is the initial mass of the star particles at birth.

 All galaxies considered in this work have a minimum stellar mass of $10^9 \, \Ms$, meaning that each galaxy in TNG100 has about at least one thousand star particles in total.
 In the extreme case of small galaxies ($\MS = 10^9 \, \Ms$) in the TNG300 simulated volume, the number of star particles counted in each galaxy is of the order of one hundred, forcing us to be careful in using TNG300 in this limiting case.